 “This is the only triple-tax-free option available that provides an upfront tax-deduction, tax-deferred growth and tax-free distributions,” he said.

-While you’ll want to balance your other financial goals, there are situations in which maxing out your 401(k) might be a good idea.
-You may want to consider maxing out your 401(k) if:
+There are situations in which maxing out your 401(k) might be a good idea.
+You may want to consider contributing to your upper limit if:

 “Contribution to a regular 401(k) doesn’t get counted toward your income,” Caswell said.
 “If you are in a high tax bracket, every dollar you manage to protect from taxes will increase the power of that money to grow your wealth.
-At an annual contribution limit of $19,000 [$19,500 for 2020], maxing out your 401(k) is one of the most powerful ways to reduce your tax bill.”
+At an annual contribution limit of $20,500 [in 2022], maxing out your 401(k) is one of the most powerful ways to reduce your tax bill.”

 And, as we noted, don’t forget about the advantages of letting your money grow in a 401(k).
 All investments in your 401(k) grow tax-free.

-Whether or not you decide to max out your 401(k), there are plenty of other investment options to consider that can also help you to retire on your own terms.
-You may consider saving for retirement in other places as well, especially if your company’s 401(k) plan carries high fees or lackluster investment options.
+Whether or not you decide to max out your 401(k), there are plenty of other investment options to consider that can help you to retire on your own terms.

 According to Renfro, another retirement account option you may want to consider is a Roth IRA, which lets you invest for retirement with after-tax dollars.
-One strategy is to save enough in your 401(k) to get the employer match and then put anything you want to save above that amount in a Roth IRA, said Renfro.
+One strategy is to save enough in your 401(k) to get the employer match and then put anything you want to save above that amount in a Roth IRA.

 “Saving in a Roth IRA in addition to a 401(k) can diversify your tax liability and help lower your overall tax rate when considered over multiple years,” Renfro said.

 If you have the option to contribute to a traditional IRA, you may consider it before maxing out your 401(k).
-While 401(k) accounts are a great savings vehicle, they can be restricted in their investment options,.
+While 401(k) accounts are powerful savings tools, they can have limited investment options,.